shaoruu/not-so-modern-graphql-tutorial/README.md

 }
 ```

-Above, I planned out the basic `users` query, including what types I want and which of them are nullable.
+There are three important keys that I want to point out in this short GraphQL code:

+1. `type Query` v.s. `type User`
+   - Query is the type of the _outer-most layer_ in a GraphQL request, and User in this case is just a _user-defined_ type that can be used in the entire schema.
+2. `!` Exclamation marks after type names
+   - `!` in GraphQL means **non-nullable**, meaning that the data sent back cannot be null or undefined.
+For example, `[String!]!` represents a non-nullable list containing values of Strings that cannot be null.
+3. `(query: String)` after `users`
+   - Just like functions, GraphQL requests can have additional arguments.
+In this case the query `users` takes in `query` of type `String`. <small>Notice how there isn't a `!` after `String`.
+This means that the argument `query` is **optional**.</small>
-This only tells GraphQLServer what the query _looks like_ though.

-So, below is where I use **resolvers** to define **HOW** the server should handle `users` requests.
+However, this only tells GraphQLServer what the query _looks like_ though.
+So, below is where I use **resolvers** to define **HOW** the server should handle any `users` requests.

 ```javascript
 // src/resolvers/Query.js